eduhund/taskbook/docs/StudentAPI.md

 #### Description

-This method returns list of available modules.
+This method returns the list of available modules.

 #### Parameters